Social Explorer paper draft instructions:

 * papers should be short: 2-4 pages of text plus 1 or 2 figures generated by Social Explorer.
 In our comments on your drafts, we may ask you to add more figures, so you may end up with 3 or 4 pairs of figures.

 Any modern browser should work.
-Social Explorer offers a flash and a non-flash option.
-If you use the flash option (which I do *not* recommend) you *must* have Adobe Flash enabled on the browser (try Internet Explorer)
+[Old note: Social Explorer offers a flash and a non-flash option.
+If you use the flash option (which I do *not* recommend) you *must* have Adobe Flash enabled on the browser (try Internet Explorer)- I am not sure if this is still true]

 * Note that census income is in nominal dollars (not inflation corrected), so $20,000 household income was rich in 1940, but working poor in 2010.
 Percent of households in poverty is reasonably consistent over time (because the income that is used in the poverty measure is indexed to inflation).
-However, note that in the new versions of Social Explorer you may set your own cutpoints for the legend, so you can inflation adjust the cutpoints from time 1 to time 2, to make the figures comparable over time (if your mapped statistic is a dollar value).
-You can find an inflation calculator at the Bureau of Labor Statistics.
+Newer note: Social Explorer can correct for inflation for you!
+Any year’s data, including maps of income, rent, or home values can be adjusted for inflation to any other year, so you don’t have to do any clunky hand adjustments.
+See their instructions here:

 * Note the Social Explorer facility for linking the geography of two maps side by side, which will also give you the readings for both values for the same census tract, which may be interesting.